 - Revised by: The Faculty Board of Science and Technology

 120 credits in science/engineering including 45 credits in mathematics, where linear algebra, vector calculus, transform theory (Fourier analysis) must be covered.
-Scientific Computing III or Scientific computing for Partial Differential Equations.
+Scientific Computing III.
 Applied Finite Element Methods or Finite Element Methods.
-Proficiency in English equivalent to the Swedish upper secondary course English 6.

 - Responsible department: Department of Information Technology